🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • One or Two Skis: One

 The wide body and extra wide tips make the O'Brien Vortex a great choice for beginners.
-Wider skis are easier to get up on the water.
+Wider skis make it easier to get up on the water.
 A wider surface also means less drag and easier skiing at slower boat speeds.

 Many beginners, myself included, may be intimidated by the thought of zooming across the water (or into the water, as the case may be).